ProjectMedlan/web-samples/README.md

 * 21.02.2022: Added sample for creating own toggle buttons
 * 20.02.2022: Added sample for a basic PWA Setup
 * 20.02.2022: Added sample for place content vs. place items
+* 17.07.2022: Added sample for a ripple button effect